Hiroreco/enreco-archive/recap-data/chapter1/day8/nodes/fauna-c1d8.md

 Although her business practices often raised eyebrows, Fauna’s ability to establish capitalism in a fantasy setting—and create a convenience store that sold lottery tickets—was nothing short of genius.
 While this marked the end of her story, FaunaMart left an undeniable impression on everyone involved.

 With the store closing and the library’s purpose fulfilled, the CEO bid farewell to her customers and supporters.
-As she ventured off onto a new journey, one thing was certain: Fauna’s wit, dedication, and entrepreneurial spirit would not be forgotten.
+As she ventured off on a new journey, one thing was certain: Fauna’s wit, dedication, and entrepreneurial spirit would not be forgotten.

 Faunwell, miss CEO.